 Aizome Wave Brushstroke Bowl with Lid

-Measuring 6.1 x 4.7 inches (15.6 x 12 cm), this bowl is perfect for serving rice, soups, or salads, while its matching lid elevates its functionality and aesthetic appeal.
+Measuring 6.1 x 4.7 inches (15.6 x 12 cm), this bowl is perfect for serving a generous portion of rice, soups, or salads, making it an essential addition to your dinnerware collection.
+The matching lid not only enhances functionality but also provides a striking visual element.
 The smooth, glossy white porcelain is adorned with captivating cobalt blue brushstrokes, reminiscent of gentle waves or flowing ink.
-Each stroke is a testament to the skill of artisan hands, capturing a moment of serene beauty that transforms your dining experience into an artful occasion.
+Each stroke is a testament to the artisan's technique, capturing a moment of serene beauty that transforms your dining experience into an artful occasion.

 Product Information